 Recorded and mixed by Alan Strawbridge, Simon Felton and Stef Hambrook at Al's, Tides and Toybox Studios.

 Garfields Birthday are from Weymouth, on the south coast of England.
-Formed in 1995 at the height of Brit-pop, they spent
+Formed in 1995 at the height of Brit-pop, they started

-the next few years building a loyal fanbase and recording demos, before eventually releasing their debut album in 2008.
-After gigs at the legendary Cavern Club in Liverpool and successful tours of Germany in 2009/2011, the band release their new album in September 2014....more
+building a loyal fanbase and an impressive catalogue of songs, before releasing their debut album in 2008.
+After 25 years, gigs at the legendary Cavern Club in Liverpool and successful tours of Germany, the band released their "best of" album Typically Stereo in August 2020....more